-A quilted exhibit is made up of at least 3 layers.
-Exhibits must be quilted or tied through all layers.
-Quilts exhibited must have a permanent label on the back in the bottom right corner with quilter's name and date of completion.
+- A quilted exhibit is made up of at least 3 layers.
+Exhibits must be quilted or tied through all layers. - Quilts exhibited must have a permanent label on the back in the bottom right corner with quilter's name and date of completion. - Fleece blankets are not eligible in this division

-Quilts will be judged by clothing/style revue judge, NOT on entry day, and will be lowered a ribbon placing if judged on entry day!
+• Quilts will be judged by clothing/style revue judge, NOT on entry day, and will be lowered a ribbon placing if judged on entry day!